Homeland Union: Popular support

 During the 1990s, the party was strong in urban areas with Panevėžys and Kaunas being its strongholds.
 It could explained by national composition in these urban areas (Lithuanians in 2001 census made up 95 and 92 per cent of population respectively).
 In rural areas the party was strongest in Alytus and Lazdijai districts.
 Although the party lost two-thirds of its support nationwide during 1997 and 2000, these areas remained supportive to the party up until early 2010s.
 The one exception would be Pasvalys district, where the party managed to obtain over 20 per cent of the vote in 2000 municipal elections.

-After the 2008 merger with Lithuanian Christian Democrats, Homeland Union gained support from Molėtai district, which was stronghold of Lithuanian Christian Democrats.
+After the 2008 merger with Lithuanian Christian Democrats, the Homeland Union gained support from Molėtai district, which was stronghold of Lithuanian Christian Democrats.
 In early 2010s with the rise of public election committees the Homeland Union lost support in Panevėžys and Kaunas.
 In return, due to internal migration and suburbanisation, the party gained support in Vilnius area (notable example, Naujoji Vilnia).